+Through our Community Projects, Caritas Care helps to combat social isolation and disadvantage by providing support to people on the margins of society through our services at Plungington Community Centre.
 Vincent House provides accommodation in Blackpool and support to men and women who find themselves homeless.
-We believe that everyone should have a home to call their own, and the chance to make positive changes, which will contribute to a better life.
-We provide emergency and supported accommodation with access to networks and community organizations that can give people the support they need to regain their independence and to take responsible steps towards integrating into the community.
+It is our belief, that everyone should have a home to call their own, and the chance to make positive changes in their lives, which will contribute to better outcomes for them.
+We provide emergency and supported accommodation with access to local networks and community organizations that provide advice, support and guidance needed to enable residents to regain their independence and take responsible steps towards integrating into the community.

 Plungington Community Centre is located in the University quarter of Preston just outside the city centre.
-The former school building is now a central hub providing a range of activities, support and entertainment for people of all ages.
-We believe that everyone in the community should have local access to affordable activities that improve physical and emotional health and wellbeing and reduce social isolation.
+The former school building, now the Community Centre provides a range of activities, support and entertainment for people of all ages.
+We believe that everyone in the community should have local access to affordable activities toimprove physical and emotional health and wellbeing and reduce social isolation.
 The centre has a large hall, including a stage, and a number of smaller rooms, all available for hire by community groups.
 We work with a variety of local groups who provide a range of activities and opportunities from our Community Centre.

 Volunteers are an intrinsic part of our service delivery across the Charity.
 Certain areas and services are more dependent upon volunteers, whilst in other areas the scope for volunteering is minimal and more specialist in nature.
-In the work with children, approved adopters and foster carers assist through their membership of the Adoption and Foster Care Panels, helping in preparation training for applicants, acting as mentors and advisers to prospective adopters and foster carers, assisting with recruitment events, and helping with support groups.
-Learning Disability Services have attracted volunteers to support centre-based activities.
+In our work with children, approved adopters and foster carers assist through their membership of the Adoption and Foster Care Panels, assisting in preparation training for new applicants, acting as mentors and advisors to prospective adopters and foster carers, assisting with recruitment events and support groups.
+Learning Disability Services have attracted volunteers to support centrebased activities.
 However, the greatest number of volunteering opportunities are within our community activities and community centre where our work with unemployed people and ex-offenders is supported through volunteering and mentoring projects.

-The Trustees confirm that they have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing aims and objectives, planning future activities and setting strategic plans.
+The Trustees confirm that they have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing our aims and objectives, planning future activities and setting strategic plans.